Text Area Component

 Text Area section

-- Enter a Text Area Aria Label for screen readers, as needed.
+3. Enter a Text Area ARIA Label for screen readers, as needed.

-In the Behaviour section, you toggle to Save User Answer to Variable.
+In the Behavior section, you toggle to Save User Answer to Variable.
 Select Variable or Create Variable.

 Select Variable Save Type.
 Variable Save Type controls how the user's entered text affects the value in the variable.
 Replace: replaces the current value of the variable with the value (text) the user saves in the component.
 Concatenate: merges the text entered to the variable.